Conspiracy Watch | The Conspiracy Observatory

-The horrific premeditated violence against Israeli and Jewish football fans in Amsterdam on November 8—described by the attackers themselves in their planning messages as a “Jew Hunt” —has been amplified and justified by a disturbing blend of antisemitic conspiracy theories, including that the attacks were staged by Mossad.
+The horrific premeditated violence against Israeli and Jewish football fans in Amsterdam on the night of November 7 into the morning of November 8—described by the attackers themselves in their planning messages as a “Jew Hunt” —has been amplified and justified by a disturbing blend of antisemitic conspiracy theories, including that the attacks were staged by Mossad.

 Following the Maccabi Tel Aviv vs. local team Ajax Europa League football game, hundreds of Israeli fans were chased by mobs bearing knives and clubs, and often on scooters yelling slogans like “Free Palestine”, "Jewish, Jewish, IDF" and “This is for the children”.
 They were pursued and pelted with rocks and fireworks down streets in the center of Amsterdam, in what the city’s Mayor Femke Halsema deplored as “antisemitic hit-and-run squads” that recalled pogroms of the past, occurring in the same week as the 80th anniversary of the Nazi Kristallnacht pogrom.
 An estimated 25 people were wounded including five seriously who were hospitalized including with broken limbs.
 “It is deeply damaging to the city.
 Jewish culture has been deeply threatened,” Halsema said.
 “This is an outburst of antisemitism that I hope to never see again.”